-Morocco desert tours from Marrakech to to chefchaouen is mixed of culture and authentic in which you will emmerse yourself when you visit nomad in caves, exploring their own life.
+Exotic Morocco Desert To Chefchaouen (From Marraekch) is mixed of culture and authentic in which you will emmerse yourself when you visit nomad in caves, exploring their own life.
 To great sunset and sunrise in dunes.
 Following to old Madina in Fes and blue city as well.
 These tour can start from Casablanca and can customise.

 Day 1: Marrakech – Ait Benhaddou- Ouarzazate – Rose Valley – Dades Gorge

 We will depart this morning from Marrakech at 8:00 am in the morning and start travelling Marrakech to Ouarzazate via the Tichka Pass (2260m) the highest road pass in Morocco.
 The panoramic views of the High Atlas Mountains and magnificent landscapes, scenery peppered by small Berber villages typical of the region.
 We visit the UNESCO World Heritage Site of Ait Bendaddou.
 This Kasbah is perhaps the most impressive and well-preserved fortress cities in Morocco.
 Built on a hilltop, Ait Benhaddou.
 Our travel continues along what is known as the Road of One Thousand Kasbahs passing the Skoura oasis.
 Then we continue to visit the Valley of the Roses (Kelaa M’Gouna) the center of Moroccan roses and rose products.
 Acres of Persian roses are grown and harvested here to create rose water, creams and soaps prized throughout Morocco and the world.
 We continue passing the strange rock creation of Tamnalt.

 After your breakfast , you will start trek with our local guide to mountains where you will explore life of Berber/nomads people in Caves.

 Day 3: Dades Gorge – Todra Gorge – Merzouga – Erg Chebbi